Skip to content

 Cross-shard queries

-If a client can't or chooses not to provide a sharding key, PgDog can route the query to all shards and combine the results transparently.
+If a client can't or chooses not to provide a sharding key, PgDog can route the query to all shards and combine the results automatically.
 To the client, this looks like the query executed against a single database.

 Cross-shard queries